cockpit-project/cockpituous/sink/README.md

 # Logging and Status Sink

-This is a logging and status sink for Cockpit continous integration and delivery.
+This is a logging and status sink for Cockpit continuous integration and delivery.

 It is a standalone python script.
 No other dependencies are required.
 Copy it to the home directory (or default login directory) of the public location where